frank-emrich/freezeml-pldi2020-artifact/README.md

 versions of the same function

 ```
-sig f1 : forall a. (a) -> a
+sig f1 : forall a,e::Row. (a) -e-> a
 fun f1(x) {x}
 ```
 and

 ```
-sig f2 : (a) -> a
+sig f2 : (a) -e-> a
 fun f2(x) {x}
 ```

-The only difference is that in `f1` the type variable `a` is explicitly quantified, whereas in `f2` the type signature just states `(a) -> a`, without a quantifier.
-However, both functions are still given the same type, as the type variables in the signature of `f2` are implicitly generalised.
-The two versions only differ in whether or not `a` is bound in the body of the function.
-The rule is that if the type annotation explicitly states the `forall` quantifier, then the type variables are not bound in the body.  **Note:** this is an exact opposite of how scoped type variables behave in Haskell.
+The only difference is that in `f1` the type variable `a` and row variable `e` are explicitly quantified, whereas in `f2` the type signature just states `(a) -e-> a`, without a quantifier.
+However, both functions are still given the same type, as the type variables in the signature of `f2` are implicitly quantified.
+The two versions only differ in whether or not `a` and `e` are bound in the body of the function.
+The rule is that if the type annotation explicitly states the `forall` quantifier, then the type variables are not bound in the body.
+**Note:** this is the exact opposite of how scoped type variables behave in Haskell.

 Hence, the following version of `f1` is illegal:

 ```
-sig f1 : forall a. (a) -> a
+sig f1 : forall a, e::Row. (a) -e-> a
 fun f1(x) {x : a}
 ```